itzzmerov/event-countdown/README.md

-a# ⏳ Simple Event Countdown Timer
+# ⏳ Simple Event Countdown Timer

 **Simple Event Countdown** is a clean and minimal static website that displays a real-time countdown for a specific event.
 This project was designed in **Figma** and converted into a functional website using **HTML, CSS, and JavaScript**.